MEDIA KIT FOR HEALTHY SENSE OF SELF™

-- The constant dependency and need for approval from family (enmeshment) is a form of addictive behavior and can cause sever anxiety and depression in the family.
+- The constant dependency and need for approval from family (enmeshment) is a form of addictive behavior and can cause severe anxiety and depression in the family.
 Girls reported higher levels of anxiety and depression than boys (Family Cohesion and Enmeshment, UNCG, 2001).

 - 9% of the U.S. population aged 12 or older would meet the diagnostic criteria for a drug or alcohol use disorder (substance use disorder).
 This was an estimated 22.1 million persons (Mental Help, Addiction Statistics: How Big Of A Problem Is It?
 2013).